chat-x509/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 The Module-Lattice-Based Key-Encapsulation Mechanism (ML-KEM) is a quantum-resistant key-encapsulation mechanism (KEM).
-This document describes the conventions for using the ML-KEM in X.509 Public Key Infrastructure.
-The conventions for the subject public keys and private keys are also described.
+This document specifies the conventions for using the ML-KEM in X.509 Public Key Infrastructure.
+The conventions for the subject public keys and private keys are also specified.

 --- middle